 That says a lot about his credibility, and makes taking the time to consider his opinion worth the effort.

-Kagan’s analysis of Attention Deficit Hyperactivity Disorder (ADHD) concludes him that it is more of an invented condition rather than a serious illness.
-Moreover, he thinks that the pharmaceutical industries and psychiatrists have invented the disorder because of moneymaking reasons.
+Kagan’s analysis of Attention Deficit Hyperactivity Disorder (ADHD) concludes that it is more of an invented condition rather than a serious illness.
+Moreover, he thinks that the pharmaceutical industries and psychiatrists have invented the disorder because of money-making reasons.

-It is merely a brain disorder that makes people unable to keep focus, pursue tasks until their very end, and concentrate.
+It is a brain disorder that makes people unable to stay focused, pursue tasks until their very end, and concentrate.
 In addition, it makes them excessively active, often to the extent of restlessness.

 Kagan spent decades at Harvard University, performing research on elements in children growth.
 He observed the variations in their behavior during every stage of their development and tested their reactions to different external stimuli.

-Through conversation, he was trying to make conclusions about the flow of their thoughts and their perceptions.
+Through conversation, he has been trying to make conclusions about the flow of their thoughts and their perceptions.

 According to his observations, the reason for the drastic increase of the number of kids diagnosed with ADHD lies only in the different definitions of their state of mind.

-He argues that fifty years ago, those children that could not keep their attention on classes, were classified as lazy only.
-Today, psychologies “find” a disorder in every child that is a bit more active than the rest, or who is not performing well is school.
+He argues that fifty years ago, those children that could not keep their attention in classes, were labeled as lazy.
+Today, psychologists “find” a disorder in every child that is a bit more active than the rest, or who is not performing well at school.

 According to Kagan, there is absolutely no need for that, as these kids have no abnormal dopamine metabolism.
 Doctors simply prescribe the drug that is available to them, as the easiest solution.

-Kegan believes that the process of concluding if someone is mentally ill can be more thorough and precise.
-After quick interviews with adults and adolescents, more than 40% are classified as either depressed.
+Kegan believes that the process of concluding if someone is mentally ill should be more thorough and precise.
+After quick interviews with adults and adolescents, more than 40% are classified as depressed.

-A better solution that claiming them ill would be to find a way to help these children with the issues they face, and decrease their anxiety.
-The consequence that follows classifying young people as mentally ill makes them lose their self-confidence.
+A better solution would be to find a way to help these children with the issues they face, and decrease their anxiety.
+The consequence that follows by classifying young people as mentally ill makes them lose their self-confidence.